 - Move into a standing position.
 As you do this, shift your weight into your heels, bending your knees slightly while pushing your butt towards the wall behind you.

 - As you do this, swing the kettlebell through, between your legs.

 - In a continuous movement, swing the kettlebell forward, raising it to just below shoulder height in front of you, contracting your glutes and hamstrings.

-Whenever you’re a newbie to a workout program, start slowly.
+Whenever you’re new to a workout program, start slowly.
 Use small weights or no weights until you’re confident that your form is good.
-Build your strength slowly and you’ll get more out of your workouts with less chance of injury.
+Build your strength slowly, and you’ll get more out of your workouts with less chance of injury.